meloegel/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a collection of information that organizes data points with defined relationships for easy access.
+In the relational database model, the data structures -- including data tables, indexes and views -- remain separate from the physical storage, allowing administrators to edit the physical data storage without affecting the logical data structure And SQL is the stand user interface of relational databases

 2. Why do tables need a `primary key`?

+To ensure uniqueness of the table

 3. What is the name given to a table column that references the primary key on another table.

+foreign key is a column or group of columns in a relational database table that provides a link between data in two tables

 4. What do we need in order to have a _many to many_ relationship between two tables.

+A third table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.